-In this rather simple tutorial, we’ll show you how to type the Indian rupee symbol on Ubuntu with your keyboard.
+In this simple tutorial, we’ll show you how to type the Indian rupee symbol (₹)on Ubuntu with your keyboard.
 The tutorial below has been written for Ubuntu 18.04 onwards.
 However, it should also work for any newer or older versions of Ubuntu.
-This method can also be applied to other Linux distros or even other operating systems.
+This method can also be applied to other Linux distros or other operating systems.
 The process to get to the keyboard settings can, of course, greatly differ.

-How to type Indian rupee symbol in Ubuntu
+How to Type Indian Rupee Symbol in Ubuntu

 Many will find this does nothing on their Ubuntu machines though.
 In that case, you need to change a few things first.